I hope you are reading this at work. It will have more impact. Put yourself in this picture of life:

 They are landing on a big white sandy beach with a group of kayakers to explore the uninhabited island; second island today, and under some shade trees they will have lunch with fresh coconut water and other cold beverages.
 This group of booked kayakers are paying “someone,” maybe more than what you are making per hour.
 This “someone” getting paid for this rare opportunity in life in paradise could be you.
 Wouldn’t you prefer to make a living this way?
 What people pay for and do on their holidays is what you can do for a living.
 This is hard to find fault with any way you look at it.

-Much of the business is booked via agents, wholesalers and even Trip Advisor.
+Much of the business is booked via agents and wholesalers.
 The ratings and awards are many and the business has certainly got all the bugs worked out after all these years.
-And it comes with a proper house to reside over the water and base by the sea where the kayaks are stored and all the equipment.

 The business is priced at basically less than what it would cost to start anew yourself, but already in place is the cash flow, the staff and guides, the agreements for island landings and all that advertising and travel agent business.